-There are five key literacy teaching strategies that can now be applied in the classroom, according to literacy teaching experts Phil and Sharon Callen.
+There are five key literacy teaching strategies that can now be applied in the classroom, according to literacy teaching expert Sharon Callen.

-In Episode 9 of The Teacher’s Tool Kit for Literacy, Phil and Sharon revealed five ‘levers of change’ – new, simple teaching methods with high impact.
+In Episode 9 of The Teacher’s Tool Kit for Literacy, Sharon revealed five ‘levers of change’ – new, simple teaching methods with high impact.

 They explained the importance of teachers questioning how they think about teaching and adjusting where necessary, to ensure both readers and writers in the classroom are successful and being provided the best entry points possible.